-This dolphin apparently hangs around a salmon farm on the south side of Inishfarnard, which is a small island in Coulagh Bay, itself part of the Kenmare River estuary.
-There has only been one reported encounter with this dolphin, during which the dolphin did not permit physical contact but remained interested by divers.
+This dolphin apparently hung around a salmon farm on the south side of Inishfarnard, which is a small island in Coulagh Bay, itself part of the Kenmare River estuary.
+There was only one reported encounter with this dolphin, during which he did not permit physical contact but remained interested by divers.

-Santa Catarina, Brazil 2005 Bottlenose dolphin - sex, unknown
+Santa Catarina, Brazil 2005 Bottlenose dolphin (sex unknown)